10.6 Current Issues: Terrorism in America

 Terrorism in Louisiana

-Louisiana is no stranger when it comes to Terrorism.
+Louisiana is no stranger when it comes to terrorism.
 New Orleans is home to the Eastern District Federal Court, Baton Rouge is home to the Middle District Court, and Lafayette is the Western District seat.
 If there were ever a national case of domestic terrorism to be heard in Louisiana, it would be heard in one of these District Courts, depending on location of the incident.
 And there have been a number of domestic terrorism attacks in Louisiana in recent history.
 In 2020, a rash of church fires spread across the state.
 Anti-semitic slurs and white supremacist symbology were found at the scene.
-4 churches with in a 200 mile radius were burned.
-All 4 churches were historically black congregations.
+Four churches within a 200 mile radius were burned.
+All four churches were historically black congregations.
 No suspects have ever been found.

 The Complexities of Terrorism and the U.S. Criminal Justice System

 The difficulty with Terrorism with regards to the U.S. criminal justice system comes from the fact that the majority of domestic offenders are American citizens.
-Therefore, those who are alleged to have committed acts of violence that could be defined as “terroristic” in nature are still entitled to the same Constitutional rights and privileges as everyone else.
+Therefore, those who are alleged to have committed acts of violence that could be defined as “terroristic” in nature are still entitled to the same constitutional rights and privileges as everyone else.
 Furthermore, there is also the consideration of intent.
-Remember the chapter on Criminological Theories (Chapter 2) and the determination of causation.
+Remember the chapter on criminological theories (chapter 2) and the determination of causation.
 The most difficult aspect of trying to define an act of violence as the intent, or motivation behind the event.
 With international terrorism, it’s a much simpler definition in most cases: an act of violence, especially against civilians, for political gain.
-When those acts of violence are perpetrated by citizens against civilians (Americans against Americans), but the ideologies are not consistent with a particular political agenda, then it becomes a much more complex situation to just say it is a terroristic act.
+When those acts of violence are perpetrated by citizens against civilians (Americans against Americans) but the ideologies are not consistent with a particular political agenda, then it becomes a much more complex situation than just saying it is a terroristic act.

 definition